Arts + Sciences (University of Melbourne)

 Housings

 Our housing ensures students are always well-connected to the best of the city.
 Set in welcoming neighborhoods, students will enjoy a peaceful and secure living environment.
-Everything you need is within walking distance from their home, including various restaurants, supermarkets, a pharmacy, and easily accessible public transport options.
+Everything you need is within walking distance from home, including various restaurants, supermarkets, and easily accessible public transport options.

 Standard Housing: Includes a room in a shared apartment/residence hall or homestay.

-- Shared Apartment/Residence Hall: Live with other international students in a centrally located shared apartment or residence hall, just minutes from the University of Melbourne’s Parkville campus.
+- Shared Apartment/Residence Hall: Live with other international students in a centrally located shared apartment or residence hall, on or close to the University of Melbourne’s Parkville campus.
 You’ll have access to Wi-Fi and all utilities, as well as a fully equipped kitchen, laundry facilities, and comfortable lounge spaces.
 This option gives you the independence to manage your daily routine while still enjoying the social aspect of living with fellow students.

 - Homestay: Immerse yourself in Melbourne’s diverse culture by living with a local family.
-Melbourne is a multicultural city, and students will stay with families from various nationalities, including Melburnians.
+Melbourne is a multicultural city, and students will stay with families of various nationalities.
 Homestays are located within a 45-minute to 1-hour commute by public transportation to the University of Melbourne’s main campus.
-You’ll share daily life with your host family while enjoying breakfast and dinner together.
-This is a great opportunity to practice your conversational skills and gain firsthand insight into the local culture, all while having the freedom to explore the city on your own.
+Two meals are included (typically, breakfast and dinner).
+This is a great opportunity to gain firsthand insight into the local culture, all while having the freedom to explore the city on your own.

 Meals

 Shared Apartment/Residence Hall: While meals are not included, students can prepare their own meals in the fully furnished kitchen.
-Melbourne has a vibrant food scene with fresh local fruits, vegetables, and meats readily available.
-Students can also explore the myriad restaurants in the areas surrounding the residence hall.
+Melbourne has a vibrant food scene with fresh food markets providing an array of local fruit, vegetables, meats, spices and more.
+Students can also explore restaurants and cafés in surrounding areas.
+You’ll find Melbourne’s food is influenced from all corners of the globe!

-Homestay: Students who live with homestay families receive two meals daily (breakfast and dinner).
-The third meal and/or any snacks are on the student.
+Homestay: Students who live with homestay families receive two meals daily (usually, breakfast and dinner).
+Other meals and/or any snacks are on the student.
 Students can make use of the kitchen space at the homestay.

 Academics